iFreshDevelopment/laravel-enum-translations/readme.md

 ```

 Now to use these translations in your application by using the `EnumTranslatorFacade`:

+If you simply want to get the list of all the translations for a single Enum (for instance when filling a dropdown) you
+can use the `translate` method available on the Facade:
 ```php
 use App\Enums\Cards;
 use IFresh\EnumTranslations\EnumTranslatorFacade as EnumTranslator;